tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

   Scalar radios model protocol features such as preamble duration, head length, bitrate and modulation.
 It also models attenuation, and calculates a signal-to-noise-interference ratio (SNIR) value at reception.
 Error models can calculate bit error rate and packet error rate of receptions from the SNIR, center frequency, bandwidth, and modulation. **TODO** the analog model dont model protocol features but the radios using it

 **V4** The scalar analog model represents signals with a scalar signal power, a center frequency and a bandwidth.
 It also models attenuation, and calculates a signal-to-noise-interference ratio (SNIR) value at reception.
-Error models can calculate bit error rate and packet error rate of receptions from the SNIR, center frequency, bandwidth, and modulation.
+Error models calculate bit error rate and packet error rate of receptions from the SNIR, center frequency, bandwidth, and modulation.

-**V5** The scalar analog model represents signals with a scalar signal power, a center frequency and a bandwidth.
+.. **V5** The scalar analog model represents signals with a scalar signal power, a center frequency and a bandwidth.
 It also models attenuation, and calculates a signal-to-noise-interference ratio (SNIR) value at reception; the SNIR can be used be error models to calculate bit error rate and apcket error rate of receptions.

 ..
 Error models can calculate bit error rate and packet error rate of receptions from the SNIR, center frequency, bandwidth, and modulation.